openstack/cloudkitty/doc/source/admin/configuration/collector.rst

   used for metric aggregations.
 Else, the lowest available granularity will be used (meaning the granularity covering the longest period).

+* ``use_all_resource_revisions``: Defaults to ``True``.
+This option is useful when using Gnocchi with the patch introduced via https://github .com/gnocchixyz/gnocchi/pull/1059.
+That patch can cause queries to return more than one entry per granularity (timespan), according to the revisions a resource has.
+This can be problematic when using the 'mutate' option of Cloudkitty.
+This option to allow operators to discard all datapoints returned from Gnocchi, but the last one in the granularity queried by CloudKitty for a resource id.
+The default behavior is maintained, which means, CloudKitty always use all of the data points returned.

 Monasca
 ~~~~~~~